 COI barcoding

-According to Hebert et al. (2003) animal species can be distinguished by comparing a 648-bp fragment of the mitochondrial cytochrome c oxidase subunit I (COI) gene.
+According to Hebert et al. (2003), animal species can be distinguished by comparing a 648-bp fragment of the mitochondrial cytochrome c oxidase subunit I (COI) gene.
+The length of the fragment is technically limited by the Sanger sequencing method.
 The COI barcoding can be used for two purposes:

 Čandek K, and Kuntner M (2014), DNA barcoding gap: reliable species identification over morphological and geographical scales, Mol.
 Ecol.
 15, 268-277. (abstract)